yuanchaiyc/Ling471/syllabus.md

 <details>
   <summary>Click to expand</summary>

 The class is organized around a series of assignments targeting different concepts and skills but all connected to linguistic data/corpora (TBA).
 There are no exams.
 The assignments, on which the students will work individually, put toghether account for 80% of the grade.
 Additionally, there is a presentation related to the assignments which is worth another 15% (the presentation may be pre-recorded).
 Additionally, students will write a blog post reflecting on a reading of their choice and will also post comments to their classmate's posts; this is worth another 5%.
-Up to 2% (positive) adjustment for participation (such as asking questions during class or on the discussion board, attending office hours etc.).
+Up to 2% (positive) adjustment for participation (such as asking questions during class or on the discussion board, attending office hours etc.). <br><br>

-Grading scale:
+Grading scale: <br><br>

 95% = 4.0, 94% = 3.9, 93% = 3.8 & so on.